kiduswb/minimati/README.md

 Minimati is a simple, lightweight and open-source CMS for managing blog posts in your website.
 It's written in PHP and uses a MySQL backend, so your site must use these two for its backend.
 Minimati is best for static websites that want to add simple blogging functionality without the need to write a custom CMS or use something like WordPress.
+If you're a web developer working on static websites for your clients, this framework is perfect for you.

 # Setup Guide